joanna-k-Chinyama/Onboarding_joanna/README.md

 4.software engineering skills
 5. mathematics and logic

-Where you see yourself in 2–5 years:
+Where you see yourself in 2–5 years:I see myself becoming a skilled AI and Software Specialist, building intelligent systems, creating innovative tech solutions, and leading impactful projects that solve real community challenges.

-C. Projects I’ve Worked On
+C. Projects I’ve Worked on

-List any:

-Projects from class

-Personal projects

-Hackathons

-Even unfinished ideas you’ve started

-D. Achievements & Updates Section

-Write a small section called:
+chatbot
+booking website
+letstalktech website
+basic aduino robotics car contral system calculator

 ## My Developer Journey Log

-In that section add the line:

-> I will update this part of the README every time I achieve something new in tech.
+I will update this part of the README every time I achieve something new in tech.